PetroIvaniuk/llms-tools/README.md

 - [Prismer: A Vision-Language Model with Multi-Modal Experts](https://shikun.io/projects/prismer) - a data- and parameter-efficient vision-language model that leverages an ensemble of diverse, pre-trained domain experts

 ## Typography
-- [ControlNet](https://huggingface.co/DionTimmer/controlnet_qrcode), [How to make a QR code with Stable Diffusion](https://stable-diffusion-art.com/qr-code/) - QR Code Conditioned ControlNet Models for Stable Diffusion.
-They provide a solid foundation for generating QR code-based artwork that is aesthetically pleasing, while still maintaining the integral QR code shape.
+- [ControlNet](https://huggingface.co/DionTimmer/controlnet_qrcode), [Demo: HF](https://huggingface.co/spaces/huggingface-projects/QR-code-AI-art-generator), [How to make a QR code with Stable Diffusion](https://stable-diffusion-art.com/qr-code/) - QR Code Conditioned ControlNet Models for Stable Diffusion.
+They provide a solid foundation for generating QR code-based artwork that is aesthetically pleasing, while still maintaining the integral QR code shape
 - [Word-As-Image for Semantic Typography](https://wordasimage.github.io/Word-As-Image-Page/) - A few examples of our Word-As-Image illustrations in various fonts and for different textual concept.
 The semantically adjusted letters are created completely automatically using our method, and can then be used for further creative design as we illustrate here
-- [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate an artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable
+- [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable

 ## Images
 - [Plug-and-Play](https://pnp-diffusion.github.io/), [Code](https://github.com/MichalGeyer/plug-and-play) - a large-scale text-to-image generative models have been a revolutionary breakthrough in the evolution of generative AI, allowing us to synthesize diverse images that convey highly complex visual concepts